kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-A feature release.
-See the changelog for a list of the updates.
-This is an update mostly for developers looking to extend the plugin in their themes, but it does add a proformance boost with output caching.
+A bug fix update.
+See [the commits on github](https://github.com/kylereicks/picturefill.js.wp/commits/master) for details.